VeryGoodOpenSource/very_good_cli/README.md

 Usage: very_good create <output directory>
 -h, --help                    Print this usage information.
-    --project-name            The project name for this new Flutter project.
+    --project-name            The project name for this new project.
 This must be a valid dart package name.
     --desc                    The description for this new project.
-    --org-name                The organization for this new Flutter project.
+    --org-name                The organization for this new project.
                               (defaults to "com.example.verygoodcore")
 -t, --template                The template used to generate this new project.

           [core] (default)    Generate a Very Good Flutter application.
-          [dart_pkg]          Generate a reusable pure Dart package.
+          [dart_pkg]          Generate a reusable Dart package.
           [flutter_pkg]       Generate a reusable Flutter package.
 ```